umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/properties.md

 ---
-description: Order and Order Line metadata in Vendr.
+description: Order and Order Line metadata in Umbraco Commerce.
 ---

 # Properties

-There is little information that Vendr needs to know about a product in order for it to do its job.
+There is little information that Umbraco Commerce needs to know about a product in order for it to do its job.
 There are, however, times when developers require the ability to store additional information against an Order or Order Line.
 This could be the billing/shipping address of an Order, or any specific configuration details of a given Product on an Order Line.

-To help facilitate this Vendr has the concept of a Properties collection on both the Order entity and the Order Line entity respectively.
-The Properties collection of these entities can be thought of as a general store for additional information required by an implementation, but not strictly required by Vendr itself.
+To help facilitate this Umbraco Commerce has the concept of a Properties collection on both the Order entity and the Order Line entity respectively.
+The Properties collection of these entities can be thought of as a general store for additional information required by an implementation, but not strictly required by Umbraco Commerce itself.

 Anything you need to remember about an Order / Order Line can be stored in its Properties collection.